WaledGoba220/Graduation_Project_Using-.Net6-/README.md

 Now, let us go ahead and look at each layer with more detail to see why we are introducing it and what we are going to create inside of that layer:
 > Image

+### Advantages of the Onion Architecture
+> Let us take a look at what are the advantages of Onion architecture, and why we would want to implement it in our projects.
+> All of the layers interact with each other strictly through the interfaces defined in the layers below.
+The flow of dependencies is towards the core of the Onion.
+We will explain why this is important in the next section.